Alucard (Castlevania): Conception and development

+Design

 Alucard debuted in Castlevania III: Dracula's Curse for the Nintendo Entertainment System, where he was designed by T. Fujimoto and I. Urata.
-He was intended to be a mirror image of his father, as evidenced by his name, his father's name spelled backwards.
 Much of the original artwork for the game was lost during the Great Hanshin earthquake.
 Alucard's subsequent appearances would largely be designed by Ayami Kojima, who managed the character designs for Castlevania: Symphony of the Night and Castlevania: Aria of Sorrow.

 Kojima's work in Symphony of the Night was her first breakthrough into the gaming industry, and her dark, gothic style borrows heavily from bishōnen-style art.
+From a visual perspective, Toshiharu Furukawa found it appealing to have a stylish man as the lead for this installment.
+Along with the change in lead, there was also a switch in visual style from an anime-esque look to one inspired by Baroque art.
+Kojima was inspired by the novels Vampire Hunter D illustrated by Yoshitaka Amano when working in the game, with Alucard being highly influenced by its title and main character.

-In Aria of Sorrow, Kojima's designs followed the "different route" theme that producer Koji Igarashi was attempting to pursue with Aria of Sorrow by placing it in a futuristic setting.
-Following this theme, Alucard's appearance as Genya Arikado was made much more contemporary, featuring modern attire as versus the medieval appearance of previous Castlevania characters.
+In Aria of Sorrow, Kojima's designs followed the new theme that producer Koji Igarashi was attempting to pursue by placing it in a futuristic setting.
+Following this theme, Alucard's appearance as Genya Arikado was made much more contemporary, featuring modern attire compared the historical appearances of previous Castlevania characters.
 Kojima was not present in the design team for Castlevania: Dawn of Sorrow, and Arikado, along with the rest of the cast, were drawn in an anime style.
-Igarashi, also the producer of Dawn of Sorrow, wished to utilize the anime style as a marketing technique due to his belief that the Nintendo DS targeted a younger audience than previous Castlevania games had.
+Igarashi, also the producer of Dawn of Sorrow, wished to utilize the anime style as a marketing technique due to his belief that the Nintendo DS targeted a younger audience than previous systems had.
 The anime style would also serve as a litmus test as to whether future Castlevania games would incorporate the style.

-Alucard's general appearance is that of a vampiric man who often wears a long coat, a vampire cape, and tall boots, which can increase his height in Castlevania: Symphony of the Night.
-In his original appearance in Castlevania III: Dracula's Curse, Alucard appears very much alike to a younger version of his father with little to no differences between his appearance and Dracula's.
-However, in Castlevania: Symphony of the Night, he has long blonde hair, yellow eyes, and occasionally is depicted with sharp vampire fangs.
-Alucard is noticeably taller than most other characters such as the vampire hunters of the Belmont Clan who he encounters, and according to in-game measurements, his height his 5'11" (180.34 cm), though using the aforementioned secret boots, his height can be increased to 6'3" (190.5 cm).
+For the Netflix series, Alucard's design was inspired by Symphony of the Night with the director noting it was "deep" for the character despite Trevor and other characters being influenced by other games.

+For Lords of Shadow - Mirror of Fate, Alucard's human form, Trevor Belmont, was created as a parallel to Dracula's former self, Gabriel Belmont.
+MercurySteam had more freedom with this game resulting in connections between the Belmont and Dracula.
+Despite being Dracula's child, Alucard was designed with the idea of being his opposite as shown with how he is attached to the light.
+The staff wanted Trevor to stand out and not look identical to Gabriel.
+Meanwhile, there were less hints about Simon Belmont being Trevor's son.
+The themes of fate and the parallels involving Alucard and Dracula was inspired by Christopher Nolan's film, Memento (2000).
+The powers Alucard has access to in the Lords of Shadow reboot were loosely based on Symphony of the Night.